ruchisamud/ihs-final-2017/README.md

 3. Try the code at http://www.w3schools.com/html/tryit.asp?filename=tryhtml5_geolocation
 4. Create a jsFiddle for Geolocation based on the code in Part 3.
 Save it and add the link in your notes.
 (Note: you will have to split the file in HTML and JavaScript portions).
 For example: https://jsfiddle.net/cxjwj80c/

-# Document 1: Email with answers to the following:
+# Document 1: Answers the following questions:
 1. Link to your Github Repository.
 2. Give me r/w access to your c9.io workspace so that I can check the app and run the code.
-3. Link to the jsfiddle for Geolocation mentioend above.
+3. Link to the jsfiddle for Geolocation mentioned above.
 4. Describe the procedure (step by step process) used to add new stores in your spreadsheet.
 (See #5-5 above)

 # Reading Exercise